MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     - A navigation menu on the left side of the screen that allows users to navigate between the Products, ProductDetails, ShoppingCart, and Checkout pages.
     - Basic styling that makes the user interface visually appealing, but it doesn't need to be fully responsive or polished.

     The prototype app won't include any backend functionality, such as user authentication, payment processing, or database integration.
-It will be a static prototype that demonstrates the basic concepts of an eCommerce app.
+It will be a static prototype that demonstrates the basic concepts.

     Here's a description of the user interface: